hsu1943/supplier-list-by-yii2/README.md

-A supplier list demo by Yii2 and Yii GridView widget.
+A suppliers list demo by Yii2 and Yii GridView widget.

 1. Pull project
 ```shell